jlgrayson/addressbook/README.md

 I'm working on it for my [upcoming German book about Eclipse RCP](http://www.ralfebert.de/rcpbuch/) and my [Eclipse RCP training courses](http://www.ralfebert.de/seminare/rcp/).

+The application is developed and tested on OpenJDK 6 and Eclipse RCP 3.5.

+## Branch `simple`

-The branch `simple` only uses Eclipse RCP, so its only dependency is the feature `org.eclipse.rcp` (Eclipse RCP).
+The `simple` branch only utilizes Eclipse RCP as defined by the feature `org.eclipse.rcp` (Eclipse RCP).
 It is structured in a very simple fashion and only utilizes basic features of the Eclipse RCP platform.

-The application is developed and tested on OpenJDK 6 and Eclipse RCP 3.5.

-## Examples

-The `simple` branch of the project shows:
+It shows:

 * How views are declared using the extension point `org.eclipse.ui.views` (see `plugin.xml` and `AddressListViewPart` in `com.example.addressbook`).
 * How perspectives are declared using the extension point `org.eclipse.ui.perspectives` and how views are added to perspectives programmatically (see `plugin.xml` and `AddressPerspective` in `com.example.addressbook`).